 IceCube is an extremely versatile instrument.
 With its DeepCore sub-array it can also perform world-class neutrino oscillation measurements.
 The Penn State group has contributed to measurements of muon neutrino disappearance and is now actively working on tau neutrino appearance using IceCube DeepCore.
 DeepCore’s measurement of muon neutrino disappearance places IceCube in the same league as the immensely successful Super-Kamiokande detector and numerous dedicated accelerator-based experiments.
 For more details, please see our paper in Physical Review D, Determining neutrino oscillation parameters from atmospheric muon neutrino disappearance with three years of IceCube DeepCore data.
 More recent analysis techniques will give us a factor of several improvement in statistics and promise to improve this result still further.

-We are eager to build on IceCube’s success with “IceCube-Gen2” which will extend the detector’s sensitivity to both lower and higher energy neutrinos.
-Penn State and UW-Madison are the lead US institutions on the Precision IceCube Next Generation Upgrade (PINGU), whose goal is to lower IceCube’s neutrino energy threshold to enable world-leading measurements of neutrino oscillation parameters using atmospheric neutrinos, including the “neutrino mass ordering,” one of the few remaining unknown fundamental parameters of the Standard Model of Particle Physics.
-With the High Energy Array (HEA), we plan to increase IceCube’s ultrahigh energy neutrino event rate by about a factor of 10 to better measure the spectrum of these mysterious particles, and to increase our chances of identifying their source(s).
+We are eager to build on IceCube’s success with the IceCube Upgrade and with “IceCube-Gen2,” both of which will enhance the detector’s sensitivity to both lower and higher energy neutrinos.
+Penn State is one of five US institutions that submitted the IceCube Upgrade proposal to NSF, focusing on the electronics for the new modules to be deployed in the ice, and on the primary analysis of the device, atmospheric tau neutrino appearance.
+As part of IceCube-Gen2, we also hope to build the Precision IceCube Next Generation Upgrade (PINGU), whose goal is to lower IceCube’s neutrino energy threshold to enable world-leading measurements of neutrino oscillation parameters using atmospheric neutrinos, including the “neutrino mass ordering,” one of the few remaining unknown fundamental parameters of the Standard Model of Particle Physics.
+With the high energy component of IceCube-Gen2, we plan to increase IceCube’s ultrahigh energy neutrino event rate by about a factor of 10 to better measure the spectrum of these mysterious particles, and to identify more of their sources.